 In the last five years I have begun to devote more time and energies to my cooking.
 Though I have always done BBQ events and pop ups, the allure of tangible, consumable creations became more and more appealing.
 My first real entry was as a contestant on Esquire TV’s The Next Great Burger competition.
 I was labelled the underdog as I competed against some of the top rated Zagat burger chefs in the country.
 I beat out all 12 other competitors with my New Orleans inspired beignet burger with saffron aioli, and pear jelly and won a cool $25k.
 From there I published Grill Fire with Sterling press and have appeared on numerous other shows and TV segments.

-My focus lately has been on creating foraged and farm based seasonal tasting menus and hosting private events, and specialized catering.
+My focus lately has been on creating foraged and farm based seasonal tasting menus and hosting private events.